glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 Introducing **Github Actions**, Github's CI/CD feature.

 [GitHub Actions][16] allow you to automate your software deployment workflow.
-It's powerfull, simple to use, and guess what, it has an incredibly generous **[free tier][17]** that anyone can use (2,000 free computing minutes per month).
+It's powerful, simple to use, and guess what, it has an incredibly generous **[free tier][17]** that anyone can use (2,000 free computing minutes per month).

 A Github action is basically a workflow consisting of a list of tasks running in sequence.
 The workflows use what Github calls runners, which are Linux containers running your software on their VMs cloud.
 You can trigger a workflow on any Github event (ex: a git push to your repo).